zen-lang/zen/README.md

 Each schema node:

 * type (required) - defines interpreter and link to type specific schema keys
-* confirms - set of other schemas to evaluate
+* confirms - set of other schemas to confirm (this is not inheretance!)
-* enum
-* constant

-For example `zen/map` type defines:

-* values:  schema - schema to apply to all values
-* keys: { key: schema } - enumeration of keys and schema for each key
+* enum - polymorphic enumeration of possible values (TODO: think about terminology)
-* require: #{:key,...} - list of requried keys in map
+* constant - polymorphic fixation of value
-* schema-key: {:key :some-key } - key to resolve schema from data

 List of built-in types: